1,000+ Opportunities

 Before you begin the application process, make sure you review our final checklist to ensure you’re ready: The focus must be on one of the Ball Brothers Foundation’s interest areas The proposal has potential for immediate leveraging of other funds to support the project and demonstrates the likelihood of gaining further support from other sources once the original grants ends The proposal must include a definitive process for measuring or assessing results Organizations/institutions must have tax exempt status as defined by IRS Codes HOW TO USE THE GOApply SYSTEM HOW TO SUBMIT A FINAL GRANT REPORT

-Based on current listing details, eligibility includes: Indiana-based 501(c)(3) nonprofit organizations, schools, or government entities.
+According to the current listing, eligibility includes: Indiana-based 501(c)(3) nonprofit organizations, schools, or government entities.
 Focus is primarily on Muncie and Delaware County.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.